The Boston Brewery Rankings

 Cambridge Brewing Company in Kendall Square is technically a brewery in that it, uh, brews beer.
 But this place is not really what you think of when you see the term “brewery” - it’s a restaurant, and one that frequently gets packed despite serving pretty standard pub food.
 The beer is pretty great, though.
 This is one of Boston’s oldest breweries, and it has a big selection as a result, including a few excellent beers, like their flagship Flower Child IPA and a great Russian stout.
 If you typically stay away from breweries because you only like to drink in places where you can also get buffalo chicken tenders, then this spots for you.

-Other than when they’re hosting something like Adult Prom Night or queer bingo, Turtle Swamp in JP tends to be one of the quieter, chiller breweries in Boston.
+Other than when they’re hosting something like Brazilian music jams or comedy series, Turtle Swamp in JP tends to be one of the quieter, chiller breweries in Boston.
 Hanging out on the patio in this converted garage feels like being at a friend’s backyard barbecue - except you’ll be eating Oath Pizza or Masshole Donuts from a food truck instead of a hot dog that has the wrinkled skin of a 92-year-old lifeguard.
 It doesn’t hurt that we love their flagship Orange Line beer, either.

 You shouldn’t visit Distraction in Roslindale without trying both their triple-wit hybrid and vanilla porter - two excellent beers that are just what you’re looking for when you’re bored of mediocre New England IPAs.
 This tiny corner spot is the smallest brewery in Boston.
 And while it doesn’t have much of the live music or big events you’ll find at other places in this guide, it makes up for it with a genuine neighborhood pub feel - at times it seems like everyone in here knows each other from sharing several overprotective hours at the toddler playground together.